djspiewak/emm/README.md

 - `liftM[C <: Effects]` – Given an effect which is of a type contained within `C`, lift the effect into the full effect stack represented by `C`.
 For example: `Option(42).liftM[Task |: Option |: Base]`
 - `wrapM[C <: Effects]` – Given a full stack of effects which matches the stack `C`, wrap the stack in the `Emm` monad.
 Note that the `C` parameter can be inferred basically 100% of the time, but can be provided explicitly to assert correctness.
 Example: `(Task now Option(42)).wrapM`.
 This is equivalent to calling the `Emm(...)` constructor, but the type inference is much nicer.

 These methods are exposed via implicit classes contained within the `emm` package object.
+All of the above methods are aliased on the `Emm` object as `point`, `lift` and `wrap`, respectively.
+You'll notice, however, that they do require a bit of extra type annotation since the target type and the effect stack are in the same type block, rather than separate ones (as in the case of implicitly provided members).
+Thus, you should generally prefer the "`M` versions" of each method wherever possible (i.e. when not importing `scalaz.syntax.monad._`).

 The `Emm` monad itself provides the following (effective) API:

 - `map[B](A => B): Emm[C, B]` – Conventional functor map.
 Transforms the value within the effect
 - `flatMap[B](A => Emm[C, B]): Emm[C, B]` – Monadic bind.
 Transforms the value within the effect and joins the two effect stacks.
 This function requires that all components of `C` define a `bind` function, and all components aside from the outer-most (left-most) must have a `Traverse` instance.